puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 include users
 {% endhighlight %}

-Run a `--noop`.
-If everything looks good, apply the `users/tests/init.pp` manifest to test your `users` class.
+Try applying the new manifest with the `--noop` flag first.
+If everything looks good, apply the `users/tests/init.pp` manifest without the `--noop` flag to take your `users` class for a test drive, and see how it works out when applied.

 Use the `puppet resource` tool to see if `user alice` has been successfully created.

 So What happened here?
 Even though the `users` class was in a different manifest, we were able to *declare* our test manifest.
-Because our module is in Puppet's *modulepath*, Puppet was able to find the correct class any apply it.
+Because our module is in Puppet's *modulepath*, Puppet was able to find the correct class and apply it.

 #### You just created your first Puppet module!!

+## Classification

+When you use a *Node Classifier*, such as the Puppet Enterprise Console, you can *classify* nodes - which is to say that you can state which classes apply to which nodes, using the node classifier.
+This is exactly what we did when we use the PE Console to classify our Learning VM node with the `lvmguide` class in the Power of Puppet quest.
+In order to be able to classify a node thus, you *must* ensure all of the following:

+1. There is a module (a directory) with the same name as the class in the modulepath on the Puppet master
+2. The module has a file called `init.pp` in the `manifests` directory contained within it
+3. This `init.pp` file contains the definition of the class

+Once you starting writing and using modules, you can start creating composable configurations for systems.
+For example, let's say that you have a module called 'ssh' which provides class ssh, another called 'apache' and a third called 'mysql'.
+Using these three modules, and the classes provided by them, you can now classify a node to be configured with any combination of the three classes.
+You can have a server that has mysql and ssh managed on it (a database server), another with apache and ssh managed on it (a webserver), and a server with only ssh configured on it.
+The possibilities are endless.
+With well-written, community-vetted, even Puppet Supported Modules from the Forge, you can be off composing and managing configuration for your systems in no time.
+You can also write your _own_ modules that use classes from these Forge modules, as we did with the `lvmguide` class, and resuse them too.

 ## Review

-1. Puppet's DSL, by virtue of its __declarative__ nature, makes it possible for us to define the attributes of the resources, without the need to concern ourselves with _how_ the definition is enforced.
-Puppet uses the Resource Abstraction Layer to abstract away the complexity surrounding the specific commands to be executed, and the operating system-specific tools used to realize our definition!
-You did not need to know or specify the command to create a new unix user group to create the group `staff`, for example.
-2. By creating a class called users, it is now possible for us to automate the process of creating the users we need on any system with Puppet installed on it, by simply including that class on that system.
-Class definitions are reusable!
+1. We identified what the features of a Puppet Module are, and understood how it is useful
+2. We wrote our first module!
+3. We learned how modules (and the classes within them) can be used to create composable configurations by using a node classifier such as the PE Console.